-At the moment, the following big cats feel at home at the Sanctuary: lions, leopards, jackals, caracals and even some non-indigenous tigers.
+At the moment the sanctuary gives a home at the following big cats: lions, leopards, jackals, caracals and even some non-indigenous tigers.

 Volunteer work with wild cats in South Africa.
 This project is a sanctuary for lions and big cats and is an environmentally friendly sanctuary for any captive bred big cats.
 At the sanctuary they will be protected and prosper for the rest of their lives.
 One of the Sanctuary’s main purposes is to be an educational platform where we create awareness about conditions big cats face in captivity, and how animal welfare and enrichment play a vital role in giving them the best captive life possible.
 The project is a true sanctuary where no cub petting, breeding or trading takes place.
 The project is a blue print of how a non-profit sanctuary, focusing on animal welfare, can become self-sufficient, and we aim to show all breeding facilities in Southern Africa how they can change into sustainable ethical projects.

 Guidance will be offered by experienced coördinators that will supervise your daily work.
-Under no circumstance will you be allowed to work with any of the cats alone or without proper supervision.
 The language spoken at this project is English.

 You are responsible for your own travel to Cape Town, South Africa.
 Detailed travel information will be given after your booking.

 This project will offer you the unique opportunity to be involved behind the scenes of the sanctuary and how to care for its animals – daily tasks can include: